-The AOC area is an enclave within the appellation Anjou on the right bank of the Loire in the department of Maine-et-Loire.
-The already of the Celts founded eponymous community was founded by the Romans in 50 BC.
-According to the soap herbs growing there, it is called "Saponaria", from which the present name derives.
-Already at the moment Napoleon (1769-1821), the wine was famous, but was then expanded sweetly.
-The vineyards cover about 140 hectares of vineyards in the three municipalities Bouchemaine, La Possonnières and Savennières.
-The sorted out Chenin Blanc dry white wines gives the slate and red sand soil special character.
-Well-known producers are Château de Chamboureau, Château d'Epire, Château de Plaisance, Château de la Roche-aux-Moines, Clos de Coulaine, Domaine des Baumard Domaine du Closel, Domaine des Forges and Domaine Laureau.
-There are two special and therefore classified as own appellations layers called Coulée-de-Serrant (7 ha) in monopoly ownership of the Joly family and Roche-aux-Moines (19 ha).
+The AOC area is an enclave within the appellation Anjou on the right bank of the Loire in the Maine-et-Loire department.
+The already from the Celts The eponymous community was founded by the Romans in 50 BC.
+BC after the soap herbs growing there called "Saponaria", from which the current name is derived.
+Right now Napoleon (1769-1821) the wine was famous, but was then sweetly developed.
+The vineyards cover around 140 hectares of vineyards in the three municipalities Bouchemaine, La Possonnières and Savennières.
+The pure variety Chenin Blanc dry-aged white wines give the slate and red sand floor a special character.
+Well-known producers are Château de Chamboureau, Château d'Epire, Château de Plaisance, Château de la Roche-aux-Moines, Clos de Coulaine, Domaine des Baumard, Domaine du Closel, Domaine des Forges and Domaine Laureau.
+There are two special locations that are classified as separate appellations Coulée-de-Serrant (7 ha) owned by the Joly and Roche-aux-Moines family (19 ha).